William Adams (locomotive engineer): History

 In 1873 Adams took up a similar position with the nearby Great Eastern Railway (GER).
 There he did not well appreciate the different requirements of the line, a far-flung concern compared with the North London, and his locomotive designs for the company were found to be underpowered for main-line work.
 However his refitting of the company's Stratford works using modern, standardised equipment saved a great deal of money and, when he left for the London and South Western Railway in 1878, his reputation was intact.

 Adams produced five locomotive designs for the GER, including two sizes of suburban passenger tank engine, an express passenger class, and a design for heavy coal traffic.
 This last, the 527 class, was the first 2-6-0 to be built for service in Britain, although they did not enter service until his successor Massey Bromley had taken office and incorporated some modifications to the design.
 He also designed the highly successful 1 class 4-4-2T for the London Tilbury and Southend Railway, most of which gave more than fifty years service.

 On the LSWR he designed 524 locomotives, supervised the expansion of Nine Elms Works and the transfer of the Carriage and Wagon Works to Eastleigh.
 Failing health forced his retirement on 29 May 1895 whilst living in Carlton House on Putney Hill.
 He lived elsewhere in Putney until his death on 7 August 1904.
-Five of Adams's locomotives survive in preservation; two 'B4's, one 'O2', one 'T3' and one radial tank.
+Five of Adams's locomotives survived into preservation; two 'B4's, one 'O2', one 'T3' and one '415' radial tank.
+As of October 2023, two were in full working order and operational; O2 No. 24 "Calbourne" of 1891 on the Isle of Wight Steam Railway, and T3 No. 563 of 1893 on the Swanage Railway.